cubicflow/allisonmuller/_drafts/checklist-for-drug-or-alcohol-related-cases.md

 ---
 layout: post
-title: What Information Should Attorneys Have at Their Fingertips for Drug or Alcohol-Related Cases
+title: What Information Should Attorneys Have at Their Fingertips for Drug and Alcohol-Related Cases
 categories:
   - toxicology
   - drug and alcohol impairment
 ---

 There are some basic, although not always on-hand, details of a drug or alcohol-related legal case (usually related to impairment), that can answer questions related to the case sooner than later.
-Thank you to those attorneys who have contacted me about their interesting cases and prompted me to put [this checklist of facts-to-have on drug and alcohol-related cases](/handout for attendees fact checklist for drug and alcohol cases muller.pdf)&nbsp;together.
+Thank you to those attorneys who have contacted me about their interesting cases and prompted me to put [this checklist of facts-to-have on drug and alcohol-related cases](/handout for attendees fact checklist for drug and alcohol cases muller.pdf) together.